PeterMorrison1/RedditBot/README.md

 I hope someone finds this bot to be useful!

+Unfortunately gifv and mp4 aren't supported formats in the free imgur api, so they are excluded from the project after March 11, 2018.

 # Tools/Libraries/etc Used

 These are the main tools/libraries/etc used in the project, all of which have a link provided just in case anyone needs